boazsegev/facil.io/docs/fiobj.md

 fiobj_free(str2);
 ```

-If you need a fresh copy, simply create a new object instead of duplicating the old one:
+An independent copy can be created using an object's specific copy function.
+This example  create a new, independent, object instead of referencing the old one:

 ```c
 fiobj_s * str = fiobj_str_new("Hello!", 6);